Our Focus

 Council continues to deliver the multi-year Urban Forest program, which focuses on planting street trees to improve shade and streetscape amenity in Wellington townships where trees are limited or missing.

 In September 2025, residents were invited to take part in selecting suitable tree species for planting in Autumn 2026.
+Following this engagement, the community involvement had an impact on street design, helping foster longterm stewardship of street trees.

-Council staff continue to actively participate in regional meetings, ensuring Wellington Shire remains engaged in collaborative planning efforts.
+Staff continue to actively participate in regional meetings, ensuring Wellington Shire remains engaged in collaborative planning efforts.

 The development and publication of Local Emergency Directories (LEDs) for high-risk communities is ongoing.

-Initial planning for the renewal of the Municipal Emergency Management Plan (MEMP), scheduled for completion in late 2026.
+Initial planning for the renewal of the Municipal Emergency Management Plan (MEMP), scheduled for completion inlate 2026.

 Further progress on this renewal will occur throughout the 2026 calendar year.

-Planting programs have been implemented in designated Natural Environment areas.
+- Planting programs have been implemented in designated Natural Environment areas.

-Waste Education campaigns are ongoing, with an emerging focus on the introduction of the new Food Organics Garden Organics (FOGO) service in 2026.
+- Ongoing Waste Education with an emerging focus on the introduction of the new Food Organics Garden Organics (FOGO) service in 2026.

 Public engagement opportunities have included invitations to talks hosted at Nakunbalook Environmental Education Centre.
 Media channels have been actively utilised to encourage community participation in environmental stewardship, sustainable living, and building climate resilience.